 Our family is fortunate to live in a state with a great university that also happens to be one of the most affordable.
-Tuition and fees are about $8,800 per year and cost of attendance (including room and board) is approximately $25,000 each academic year as estimated by the university.
+Tuition and fees were about $8,800 per year and cost of attendance (including room and board), approximately $25,000 each academic year as estimated by the university.

 I'd like to say that we saved $100,000 in a 529 Plan for my son's education and breezed through paying for tuition, fees, room and board.
 But we didn't.